Cray-HPE/docs-csm/104-NCN-PARTITIONING.md

 /dev/loop0: [2430]:100 (/run/initramfs/live/LiveOS/filesystem.squashfs)
 ```

-> The THIN OVERLAY is the transient space the system uses behind the scenes to allow data to live in RAM as it's written to disk.
+> The THIN OVERLAY is the transient space the system uses behind the scenes to allow data to live in RAM as it is written to disk.
 > The THIN part of the overlay is the magic, using THIN overlays means the kernel will automatically clear free blocks.

 Below is the layout of what a persistent system looks like.
 Note, this means that persistent capacity